-In Windows 10/8 and later editions, there is a built-in spell checker that is embedded in your system.
+In Windows 11/10, there is a built-in spell checker that is embedded in your system.
 The spell checker and auto-correct features are supposed to work over different sections of Windows uniformly.
 In many scenarios, you might find the auto-correct feature productive, but if you think it is not working to your expectations, you may want to turn off this feature.
-You can manually turn off the auto-correct feature in following way:
+You can manually turn off the auto-correct feature in the following way.

 You can also try something different to get rid of the auto-correct feature.
 In this scheme, you need to add your regional language.
 Just navigate to Settings -> Time and language -> Region and language, in the right pane, click Add a language.

-1. Press Windows Key + R and type following and hit Enter:
+1. Press Windows Key + R and type the following and hit Enter:

 2. In the System32 folder so opened, type MsSpell in the search box and hit Enter.
-This will result up four files as shown below.
-Check out this thread to add Take Ownership to right click context menu to take ownership of these files.
-After adding the Take Ownership effect, right click over these four files individually and take their ownership.
+This will result in up to four files as shown below.
+You need to Take Ownership of these four files.

 In the future, if you again want to restore or re-enable the auto-correct feature, just rename these files to their original name and turn on both the options in Windows Settings.